dmitry-ivanov/laravel-testing-tools/README.md

 $command = $this->runArtisan(MyCommand::class, ['--name' => 'John']);
 ```

-Also, you can run artisan command via command object directly:
+Also, you can run artisan command by the command object:

 ```php
 $command = $this->runArtisan(new MyCommand, ['--name' => 'Jane']);